| Description:

 forth-In-Appendixes 1, 2 and 3.

-than standard shall be increased, effective as of the effective dates specified
+(x) Other than standard rates: (a) Existing basic daily and mileage rates of pay otherthan standard shall be increased, effective as of the effective dates specified

 in Sections 1 through 4 hereof, by the same respective percentages as